gdogtrippy/odin-recipes/README.md

 # odin-recipes
-The Odin Project - Recipes
+## The Odin Project - Recipes

+### The website will consist of a main index page which will have links to a few recipes.